Bricks are building blocks of a structure. Brick is most extensively used materials of the building construction.

 - Take a flat tray and fill it with a 2.5cm height of distilled water.

 - Treat five bricks as a test specimen and place these bricks vertically one after other.
 On a tray containing distilled water.
 Now wait until the water is absorbed by bricks

 - Again fill the water up to same height 2.5cm and allow it to absorb water as above (Second evaporation)

 Brick is only used if the extent of efflorescence is from slight to moderate.
-The above mentioned tests are simple and relibale test which gives an idea about quality of bricks on site.
+The above-mentioned tests are the simple and reliable test which gives an idea about the quality of bricks on site.

 The composition of Brick should be free from stones, kankare and other chemicals.

 7. Soundness of Brick:

 Take two bricks one in each hand and stuck it each other a good brick hears a metallic sound or ringing sound.
 If brick breaks without sound then it isn’t suitable for construction.

 Throw the brick at the height of 1.5m to the ground.
 A good quality brick won’t break when it is fallen from the 1.5m height.